fattmitch/fattmitch.github.io/_case-studies/camp-champions.md

 ---

 #### Summary
 Camp Champions loved their existing design but were in desperate need of upgrading their platform.
 This project's emphasis was mostly on development.
-This project entailed migrating a the site content, look, and feel over to a newer, more modern platform.
+This project entailed migrating the site look, feel, and content over to a newer, more modern platform.

 #### Braggin Rights
 Remember the three R's?
 Reduce, reuse, recyle.
 That's what we did with this project, taking existing styles, and making them conform to newer markup.
-The end result is a faster, stabler. and more responsive site, that pretty much looks exactly the same.
+The end result is a faster, more stable, and more responsive site which looks exactly the same as it did.
 Job done.

 {% include case-study-button.html %}